 The results in Table 3 indicate that all attributes are highly significant determinants of river management strategy choice for the pooled sample.
 Furthermore, the estimated coefficients have the expected signs.
 These indicate that households prefer low flood risk, high biodiversity and easy river access.
 Consistent with demand theory, the coefficient of the monetary attribute is negative indicating that households choose alternatives with lower tax rates to alternatives with higher tax rates.
 The positive and significant alternative specific constant captures other factors affecting choice that are not included in the model and can also be interpreted as an indicator of status quo bias.

-Successful In order to further examine the behaviour of different groups of households and subsequently to estimate their valuation of each one of the attributes, split sample conditional logit models were estimated for the following four household types:

-(i) non-flooded in the past ten years, (ii) flooded in the past ten years, (iii) user of the river for recreational purposes, and (iv) non-user.
-These are reported in columns 2 to 5 of Table 3.
+In order to further examine the behaviour of different groups of households and subsequently to estimate their valuation of each one of the attributes, split sample conditional logit models were estimated for the following two household types: (i) non-flooded in the past ten years and (ii) flooded in the past ten years.
+These are reported in columns 2 to 3 of Table 3.

-Swait Louiviere log likelihood ratio test rejects the null hypothesis that the regression parameters for the pooled model and for the flooded and non-flooded subsamples are equal at 0.5% significance level1.
+Statistical tests indicate that the impacts of attributes on the choices of flooded and non-flooded households are different.
 Hence flooded and non-flooded households have distinct preferences for river management attributes.
 For those households whose houses have not been flooded all of the river management attributes are significant determinants of river management strategy choice.
 They prefer those river management strategies, which provide low flood risk, high levels of biodiversity and easy access to the river.
 The sign on the coefficient on the monetary attribute is negative as expected a priori.
 Coefficient on the flood risk attribute is the largest in magnitude, implying that this is the most important determinant of choice for the household.
 This is followed by river access and biodiversity.
 For those households whose houses were flooded at least once in the past ten years, flood risk reduction and water access are significant determinants of river management strategy choice.
 These households prefer those river management strategies with low flood risk, however with difficult river access.
 Their valuation of the biodiversity attribute as well as the coefficient of the monetary attribute are statistically insignificant, the latter possibly due to the small size of this sub sample.
-Similarly, Swait Louiviere log likelihood ratio test also rejects the null hypothesis that the regression parameters for the pooled model and for the user and nonuser sub samples are equal at 0.5% significance level2.
-User and non-user households therefore have distinct preferences for river management attributes.
-River management strategy choice for those households who use the river for recreational activities is influenced by all of the attributes.
-These households prefer those river management strategies with low flood risk, easy access and high biodiversity, where the most important attribute is the flood risk, followed by river access and biodiversity.
-Finally, those households who do not use the river for recreational activities do not derive significant values for biodiversity and river access attributes.
-Non-user households, however, prefer those river management strategies which provide low flood risk, and which are less costly, in terms on increase in local tax, as expected a priori.